ieeebitmesra/IEEE-LEAD/Project-2/mansi/README.md

 I will make a website wherin i will directly call the class and show all the data together ,will try working out on the different layouts, add plots using matplotlib ,andd pictures.
 ### What I have learned
 I have learnt different packages from PYTHON ,i have learnt how to GOOGLE and how to DEBUG them accordingly .

-### I  have shown the gui for paytym mall
-Screenshot for the same is: